Lesson video

 Let's get started.

-Welcome to today's lesson from the unit of perimeter, area, and volume.
+Welcome to today's lesson from the unit of Perimeter, Area and Volume.

 This lesson is called Multiplicative Relationships in Circles.

-And by the end of today's lesson, we'll be able to recognise that there is a constant multiplicative relationship between the diameter and the circumference of a circle, and it's called pi.
+And by end of today's lesson, we'll be able to recognise that there is a constant multiplicative relationship between the diameter and the circumference of a circle, and it's called pi.

-This lesson will be introducing three new key words.
+This lesson will be introducing three new keywords.

 Now, we'll be defining each of these words in more detail later in the lesson, but feel free to pause the video and have a read of the definitions now before we start.

-But let's start off with learning the parts of a circle.
+Let's start off with learning the parts of a circle.

 A circle can be described based on its parts.